JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

-[//]: # (title: Compatibility guide for Kotlin Multiplatform Mobile)
+[//]: # (title: Compatibility guide for Kotlin Multiplatform)

-This guide summarizes [incompatible changes](kotlin-evolution.md#incompatible-changes) you may encounter while developing projects with Kotlin Multiplatform Mobile.
+This guide summarizes [incompatible changes](kotlin-evolution.md#incompatible-changes) you may encounter while developing projects with Kotlin Multiplatform.

 Mind the deprecation cycle of a specific change in relation to the Kotlin version you have in your projects.
 The current Stable version of Kotlin is %kotlinVersion%.